bertrik/sensor-data-bridge/README.md

 Execute the following commands:
 * cd LoraLuftdatenForwarder
 * cd gradle
-* ./gradlew distTar (for Linux)
+* ./gradlew assemble
-* gradlew distZip (for Windows)

-A compressed distribution archive is now available in LoraLuftdatenForwarder/build/dist Uncompress this and run: bin/LoraluftdatenForwarder
+A compressed distribution archive (.tar/.zip) is now available in LoraLuftdatenForwarder/build/dist Uncompress this and run: bin/LoraluftdatenForwarder